Ibrahim-boudagga/-Learn-AI-ML-with-Me-/AI bootcamp/0_PY/06_Tuples/README.md

 ```

 ## Practice Examples
-See `practice.py` for hands-on exercises with tuples!
+Each file contains hands-on exercises with tuples!
+Start with the basic files and work your way up to the practice problems.